tanu91112/SecureMindAI_EncryptedFraudDetectionSystem/README.md

 ## Security Notes / Advanced Considerations

-Fully homomorphic encryption (FHE) would allow similarity searches to be performed directly on encrypted vectors without any decryption, such techniques are research-level and impractical for real-time systems due to extreme computational overhead.
+Fully homomorphic encryption (FHE) would allow similarity searches to be performed directly on encrypted vectors without any decryption.
+Such techniques are research-level and impractical for real-time systems due to extreme computational overhead.
 SecureMind AI instead adopts a pragmatic and secure design using selective, token-based decryption, achieving strong fraud detection performance while maintaining strict compliance and minimal data exposure.